What Happens To Inherited Assets in Divorce?

 If money is inherited by either husband or wife during the marriage, whether or not it will be added to the matrimonial pot will depend upon several factors, including:

 - Passage of time – in a long marriage, where either party brings non-matrimonial property (eg money from inheritance) into the marriage, the source of these assets will become less important as time goes on and may gradually come to be seen as matrimonial property (Miller v.
 Miller).

-- Mingling of property – where non-matrimonial property ends up being intermingled with matrimonial property over time, so that it becomes difficult to distinguish one from the other, it is more likely that it will all be added to the matrimonial pot (K v L).
-An example of this could be where a portion of the inheritance is used to purchase shares as joint shareholders, which significantly increase in value over time.
+- Mingling of property – where the non-matrimonial property ends up being intermingled with matrimonial property over time so that it becomes difficult to distinguish one from the other, it is more likely that it will all be added to the matrimonial pot (K v L).
+An example of this could be where a portion of the inheritance is used to purchase shares as joint shareholders, which significantly increases in value over time.

 - Matrimonial home – if an inheritance is used to purchase a matrimonial home, this is more likely to be considered as having been added to the matrimonial pot and divided accordingly (K v L).

 But the factors mentioned above will generally only come into play if the matrimonial assets are adequate to meet the needs of both parties (eg in terms of a financial settlement).